 Why is the way we assess changing?

-From September 2015 how schools assess children’s progress and attainment is changing.
+From September 2015 how schools assess children’s progress and attainment changed.
 The New Curriculum requires that schools no longer use the ‘Level’ system.

 What is it all about?

 The Government has changed how children are assessed at Primary School, to set higher standards for education.
 The changes are for children in Years 1-6, that are taught the National Curriculum.
 The National Curriculum has also changed and is now more challenging.